Security

 Deliveries – Elevator pads are hanging in the east garage and should be used in the elevator when transporting furniture, construction materials, and other large items.
 You are responsible for your contractors.
 When the task is complete, it is the unit owner’s responsibility to return them to the garage and in no event longer than every evening.
 Failure to do so will at the owner’s expense, initiate the procurement of man power to remove the pads.

 Contractors & Service Personnel – All companies and persons contracted by an owner must comply with association contractor parking rules and rules of conduct available from the Property Manager.
 Owners must ensure that any contractor using the elevators has installed the elevator pads and does not lock out an elevator from service.
 Any contractor caught locking out an elevator by any means, will be asked to leave the building and barred from further work.
+Unit owners are responsible for removing the pads and returning them to the garage at the end of every day.